 Depending on the clinic or retreat format, some executives choose to arrive early or extend their stay nearby.
 Reviewing accommodation options close to the selected location can help preserve continuity and reduce unnecessary transitions.

-Final Perspective: How Experienced Leaders Use Longevity Clinics
+Final Thoughts: How Experienced Leaders Use Longevity Clinics

 Longevity clinics are often misunderstood as an upgrade to executive wellness.
 In practice, they serve a different role.